 I spent a few days brooding and considering my options, and in the process I discovered that this dilemma is actually a rather common one.
 When I told friends of my internal struggle, I was met with their stories of being in a similar position.

-One friend told me of how she heard the news of her own Grandmother passing while she was touring South East Asia.
+One friend told me of how she heard the news of her own Grandmother passing while she was touring southeast Asia.
 Another told me of how she cancelled her birthday plans through Europe so that she could fly home to the US when her Grandmother died.
-Even Robert’s boss told us that he’d had to go through the same thing when a family member passed away in his home state of California.
+Even Robert’s manager at work told us that he’d had to go through the same thing when a family member passed away in his home state of California.

 The harder I thought about it, the more I realised that as a frequent traveller, this is likely to happen to all of us at some time or another.
 It’s not something we can plan for and it will probably happen when we least expect it.